isomerpages/moe-westwoodpri/_cca/Physical Sports & Games/Football (Boys & Girls).md

 Football pupils will be:

 *   Trained in the areas of ABCS (Agility, Balance, Control and Speed)
-*   Taught on the basic technique such as ball control, passing and shooting.
+*   Taught to utilise basic techniques that include ball control, passing and shooting in game situations

 #### **CCA Teachers-in-charge**
 Mr Ariel Chow Zhixian<br>